 Set in the mountains of Megève, the interiors of luxury ski lodge Zannier Hotels Le Chalet are rustic but refined and have everything we could wish for: a spoiling spa, Alpine views from the balconies and roaring fires throughout.
 After days zipping down the slopes, return to the fireside and cosy up under a warm blanket with a glass of wine and pastry in hand.
 Spend the few hours between aprés ski and pre-dinner drinks in the spa: unwind in the sauna, relax in the heated pool or, if you went all out on the pistes, organise a pampering massage.
+But it's not all snow-based; In summertime, exploring Megève’s authentic charm feels a bit like being let in on a secret with its own variety of Alpine pursuits from speed waters and sailing to hiking and paragliding.
 Dinner is an all-French affair with seasonal menus showcasing the Savoie’s finest fare.
 Whether you’ve opted for a cosy double room or one of the expansive apartment-style suites, you’ll sleep soundly on your king-size bed, waking well-rested ready to ski, spa, sip wine and repeat.

 11am.
 Check-in is at 3pm.
 Both are flexible, subject to availability.

 Double rooms from £249.55 (€290), including tax at 20 per cent.
 Please note the hotel charges an additional local city tax of €2.50 per person per night on check-out.

 Rates usually include á la carte hot breakfasts and a Continental buffet of freshly-baked breads and pastries, fresh fruits and smoothies, yoghurts, cold meats, cheeses and jams.
 Please note, during the summer the hotel operates on a B&B basis only.